H. P. Lovecraft: Return to Providence and death

 Meanwhile, Lovecraft was increasingly producing work that brought him no remuneration.
 Affecting a calm indifference to the reception of his works, Lovecraft was in reality extremely sensitive to criticism and easily precipitated into withdrawal.
-He was known to give up trying to sell a story after it had been once rejected.
+He was known to give up trying to sell a story after it was rejected once.
 Sometimes, as with The Shadow over Innsmouth, he wrote a story that might have been commercially viable but did not try to sell it.
 Lovecraft even ignored interested publishers.
 He failed to reply when one inquired about any novel Lovecraft might have ready: although he had completed such a work, The Case of Charles Dexter Ward, it was never typed up.
-A few years after Lovecraft had moved to Providence, he and his wife Sonia Greene, having lived separately for so long, agreed to an amicable divorce.
-Greene moved to California in 1933 and remarried in 1936, unaware that Lovecraft, despite his assurances to the contrary, had never officially signed the final decree.
+A few years after Lovecraft moved to Providence, he and his wife Sonia Greene, having lived separately for so long, agreed to an amicable divorce.
+Greene moved to California in 1933 and remarried in 1936, unaware that Lovecraft, despite his assurances to the contrary, never officially signed the final decree.

 As a result of the Great Depression, he shifted towards socialism, decrying both his prior political beliefs and the rising tide of fascism.
 He thought that socialism was a workable middle ground between what he saw as the destructive impulses of both the capitalists and the Marxists of his day.
 This was based in a general opposition to cultural upheaval, as well as support for an ordered society.
 Electorally, he supported Franklin D. Roosevelt, but he thought that the New Deal was not sufficiently leftist.
 Lovecraft's support for it was based in his view that no other set of reforms were possible at that time.